-After your training is finished, learners should be able to implement a new skill.
+After your training is finished, learners should be able to implement new skills.

-During the reinforcement program, the focus should be on applying that skill.
+During the reinforcement program, the focus should be on applying these skills.

 Reinforcement objectives are not a replacement for training goals, but are a continuation of the learning process.